uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/gemm.rst

     A_handle
          Handle to object containing sparse matrix, :math:`A`.
-Created using the oneapi::mkl::sparse::set_csr_data routine.
+Created using one of ``oneapi::mkl::sparse::set_csr_data`` or
+         ``oneapi::mkl::sparse::set_coo_data`` routines.

     B
-         The dense matrix in the sparse-dense matrix product.
-A device accessible USM object containing an array of size:
+         The input dense matrix :math:`B` in the sparse matrix-dense matrix product. :math:`B` is a device accessible one-dimensional USM object containing an array of size:

       .. list-table::
          :header-rows: 1